Solution | Factories Electricity & CO2 Emissions Forecasting#

 Note

-The first two Flow zones of our project are fairly straightforward.
-We begin in the Data Ingestion Flow zone by bringing in initial datasets that are detailed in the previous Data Requirements section.
+The first two Flow zones of the project are straightforward.
+It begins in the Data Ingestion Flow zone by bringing in initial datasets detailed in the previous Data requirements section.

-Now that we have access to all of our input datasets, we can take the 3 electricity consumption reports, each corresponding to a fictional factory, into the Electricity Consumption preparation Flow zone.
-We first stack data from all 3 factories into a single AllSites_DailyConsumption dataset, prepare the dates, extract relevant components, and filter rows where electricity consumption is negative.
+Now that you have access to all input datasets, you can take the three electricity consumption reports, each corresponding to a fictional factory, into the Electricity Consumption preparation Flow zone.
+It first stacks data from all three factories into a single AllSites_DailyConsumption dataset, prepares the dates, extracts relevant components, and filters rows where electricity consumption is negative.

-When adapting this project for your own use, dates preparation and components extraction will need to be updated according to your own data.
-In this Flow, we then create 3 sub branches in order to showcase how to create a ‘soft sensor’ meter that aggregates consumptions from different meters.
-All data is then restacked to have a finalized dataset containing electricity consumption values for all 3 factories.
+When adapting this project for your own use, you will need to update dates preparation and components extraction according to your own data.
+In this Flow, you then create three sub-branches to showcase how to create a ‘soft sensor’ meter that aggregates consumptions from different meters.
+All data is then re-stacked to have a finalized dataset containing electricity consumption values for all three factories.

-Now that we have a dataset with electricity consumption for all factories (AllSites_DailyConsumptionRestac), we can convert our electricity consumption into its resulting CO2 Emissions.
-Computation of CO2 Emissions, however, also relies on knowing where the Electricity was consumed.
-Therefore, we begin in the CO2 conversion zone by taking the sites_addresses input dataset as an input to the Geocoder Plugin to retrieve the latitude/longitude coordinates of our 3 factories.
-We then append this location data to the dataset containing our factories’ electricity consumption before, finally, using the CO2 Converter Plugin to convert electricity consumption to CO2.
-The resulting dataset, AllSites_DailyConsumption_CO2, contains 3 new columns:
+Therefore, you can begin in the CO2 conversion zone by taking the sites_addresses input dataset as an input to the Geocoder Plugin to retrieve the latitude/longitude coordinates of the three factories.
+You then append this location data to the dataset containing the factories’ electricity consumption before, finally, using the CO2 Converter Plugin to convert electricity consumption to CO2.
+The resulting dataset, AllSites_DailyConsumption_CO2, contains three new columns:

 The Time series forecasting Flow zone sees us training a time series forecasting model using the visual ML.
 Before training, however, we first filter the electricity consumption dataset on the main meters of the 3 factories: process_main, main_a, and factory_main.
 While the prediction in this project will be made at a site level, a prediction could also be done at the meters or workshops levels.